The Nautilus Project

 I started as a young snorkeller exploring Gibraltar’s coastline.
 I sometimes caught a glimpse of blue sharks in the periphery; an outline was all I ever saw and they never hung around.
 At that impressionable age it was a scary experience and, on many occasions, I would haul myself out onto the urchin-covered rocks expecting an imminent attack.
 It never happened.
 Given time, my confidence grew to the point that I even revelled in the moment.

 Years later, I joined the London Aquarium and as a diver in the Pacific tank, had to undergo training with various shark species at close quarters.
 Sharks have electro-receptors which can pick up the beating of our hearts and I vividly recall the first time I slipped into the water with them.
 I descended to the bottom of the tank and my heart rate increased with my nerves.
 You cannot bluff a shark in this department and consequently my elevated heart level peaked their curiosity which brought them in closer.
 In turn, this did nothing to alleviate the nerves and it took many dives before remaining calm was mastered and the training was complete.
 I loved every minute of it.
+Looking for wetsuits for all sizes?
+You can find more options at Buy4Outdoors.

 With time I grew to realise that part of my original training was as much to acclimatise me to the sharks as it was them to me.
 Much like a dog might be curious when you have a friend around the house for the first time, sharks tune into our cardiovascular rhythms and can use it to identify someone new.